a7exand3r21/3D-city---wordpress/README.md

 2. Drag the "3D City Background" widget to your page
 3. Customize the appearance using the widget controls
 4. The background will automatically adjust to your container size
+5. The logic of camera control behavior on mobile devices has been rewritten - When running on mobile devices, the 3D scene will be controlled via a gyroscope

 ## Customization Options